miketth/miketth/README.md

 # Hi there, I'm Mike 👋

 ## GitLab
-You can find some of my projects on [my GitLab](https://gitlab.com).
+My preferred Git hosting site is GitLab, you can find most of my projects [there](https://gitlab.com/MikeTTh).